Today I am going to introduce a new concept for Python developers: typeclasses.

 # Hello again, example

-So, what’s the point in writing a completely different library like we did with dry-python/classes
+So, what’s the point in writing a completely different library like we did with dry-python/classes?

-We even reuse some parts of singledispatch
+We even reuse some parts of singledispatch implementation,

 but there are several key differences.